 Mexico’s enduring popularity as a tourist destination has also seen a surge in the number of dental tourists arriving here.
-Taking advantage of affordable prices, quality care and amazing locations Mexico offers its visitors everything from tranquil mountains, historical archaeological sites, pretty old-world villages, modern cities and, of course, its stunning coastlines with breathtaking beaches and abundant marine life.
+Along with affordable prices and quality care, Mexico offers visitors everything from tranquil mountains, historical archaeological sites, picturesque old-world villages, modern cities and, of course, its stunning coastlines with breathtaking beaches and abundant marine life.

-Historically, Mexico has a rich cultural heritage.
+Mexico has a rich cultural heritage.
 Advanced ancient civilizations such as the Maya and the Aztec were here long before the first Europeans from Spain arrived in the 16th Century.
 Spain’s colonization lasted some 300 years before Mexico was granted independence in 1821.
-Following independence political and economic instability led to the Mexican Revolution in 1910, and the emergence of the existing political system in the 1917 Constitution.
+Following independence, political and economic instability led to the Mexican Revolution in 1910, and the emergence of the existing political system.

-Throughout the 20th century tourism has become one of Mexico’s largest industries.
-Mexico’s fusion of European and Meso-American cultures, its colonial cities, ancient ruins and beach resorts has enticed visitors to its unique attractions since Acapulco became a fashionable beach destination in the 1920s.
-The majority of visitors come from North America – a temperate climate, relatively short travel times and cheaper prices increasing Mexico’s attractiveness.
+Throughout the 20th and 21st centuries tourism has been one of Mexico’s largest industries.
+Mexico’s fusion of European and Meso-American cultures, its colonial cities, ancient ruins and beach resorts has long enticed visitors to its unique attractions.
+The majority of visitors arrive from North America – attracted to Mexico's temperate climate, relatively short travel times and low cost of living.

 More recently, Mexico has been at the forefront of medical and dental tourism.
-Historically US nationals, particularly from the southern States, have traveled over the border into Mexico for discounted supplies, particularly pharmaceuticals.
-This has burgeoned into an industry and it is now commonplace for US and Canadian nationals to travel to Mexico for dental and medical care.
+Historically US nationals, particularly from the South, Southwest and Southern California, have traveled over the border for discounted supplies, particularly pharmaceuticals.
+This has burgeoned into an industry and it is now commonplace for Americans and Canadians to travel to Mexico for dental and medical care.

-Bordered to the north by the United States of America and to the southeast by Belize and Guatemala it is surrounded by the Pacific Ocean, the Caribbean Sea and the Gulf of Mexico.
+Bordered to the north by the United States of America and to the southeast by Belize and Guatemala, Mexico is surrounded by the Pacific Ocean, the Caribbean Sea and the Gulf of Mexico.

-For dental patients, flights throughout North America to Mexico’s popular cities and resorts, as well as the multiple crossing points along the US-Mexican border has made it a convenient and accessible destination.
+For dental patients, hundreds of daily flights throughout North America to Mexico’s popular cities and resorts, as well as the multiple crossing points along the US-Mexican border, has made it a convenient, accessible destination.

 (Image by: Kyle Simourd)

-Depending on where and when you go Mexico has a variety of different types of accommodation suiting all budgets and tastes.
-Budget accommodation can be as little as $10 a night, with even 5* hotels at modest prices of less than $100 a night.
-By booking through Dental Departures you may be able to get free or discounted hotel rates, dependent upon the type or amount of dental treatment you have, as some of our clinics have deals with local hotels.
+Depending on where and when you go Mexico has a variety of different types of accommodations suiting all budgets and tastes.
+Budget accommodation can be as little as $10 nightly; five-star hotels can often be had at than $100 a night.
+By booking through Dental Departures you may be able to get free or discounted hotel rates, dependent upon the type or amount of dental treatment you're planning.

-At Dental Departures we can’t stress enough the importance of finding a reputable clinic to ensure your treatment will be as good as it is at home.
-Our checks ensure that our clinics meet high standards across the board, taking into account dentist qualifications and safety measures regarding hygiene and equipment in the clinics.
+At Dental Departures we can’t stress enough the importance of finding a reputable clinic to ensure your treatment will be as good as you will find at home.
+Our quality checks ensure that Dental Departures' best clinics meet high standards across the board, taking into account dentist qualifications and safety measures regarding hygiene and equipment in the clinics.

 Many myths surrounding dental treatment abroad are just that – with many clinics embracing new technologies and using top-notch materials that dentists at home use.

-The north, especially the border towns and Baja California are fairly dry thoughout most of the year, experiencing little rainfall.
-In the tropical areas toward the south there is more rainfall, with islands such as Cozumel experiencing high humidity due to the surrounding waters.
+The north, especially the border towns and Baja California, is fairly dry thoughout most of the year.
+In the tropical areas toward the south is more rainfall, with islands such as Cozumel experiencing high humidity due to the surrounding waters.

-Many of our dentists do provide wheelchair accessible facilities and will arrange transport to and from your hotel to your appointment.
-Please contact us for further information and we will make sure we will get you to see one of our dentists.
+Many of our dentists provide wheelchair accessible facilities and will arrange transport to and from your hotel to your appointment.
+Please contact us for further information and we will make sure you are served by one of our wheelchari accessible clinics.

-Local anesthetic pain relief is standard and gas sedation (nitrous oxide) is not.
-If you require gas sedation it can be arranged in advance with some dental clinics, but as it requires the services of a licensed anesthesiologist an additional cost of $400-$600 will be incurred.
-Contact us if you think you will require this service, or if you need anxiety medication such as Valium, which will also have to be requested in advance of your appointment.
+Although local anesthetic pain relief is standard, gas sedation (nitrous oxide) is not.
+Some of our clinics offer gas sedation with advance notice, although it requires the services of a licensed anesthesiologist at additional cost.
+Contact us if you think you will require this service, or if you need anxiety medication such as Valium.

 Mexico is one of 18 megadiverse countries of the world containing 10-12% of the world’s biodiversity.
 Sixty-seven national parks and a number of UNESCO World Heritage Sites ensure Mexico is not just about beach resorts and tequila.